tstatler/doctools/guides/node/organizations/README.md

 <p class="note">This feature requires an Appcelerator Platform subscription.</p>

-Starting with Node.ACS release 1.1.1, Node.ACS supports [Platform organizations](/platform/latest/#!/guide/Managing_Organizations).
+Starting with Node.ACS release 1.1.1, Node.ACS supports [Appcelerator Platform organizations](http://docs.appcelerator.com/platform/latest/#!/guide/Managing_Organizations).
+This means that all members of an organization, including administrators and normal users, share applications that belong to that organization.
+Any member can make changes to any Node.ACS applications in that organization.

 Note the following:

 * Each Node.ACS application is assigned to exactly one organization
-* All members of an organization, administrators and normal users, share applications that belong to that organization.
-Any member can make changes to any Node.ACS applications in that organization.
 * Applications names must be unique within an organization.

 When you [create](#!/guide/node_cli_new) a new Node.ACS application, you specify the ID of an organization to assign the application.
 Existing applications &mdash; those created before organization